sdulal/cs-exams-downloader/README.md

 ===================

 The CS Exams Downloader can be used to download past exams for UC Berkeley's CS courses.
 It makes use of HKN and TBP's databases.
-As of this writing, the program downloads only those exams that also have their solutions available on those databases.
+The program downloads by default only those exams that also have their solutions available on those databases, though this may be adjusted with flags
+(use ``python3 get_exams.py --help`` to learn more)!

 ## Setup